Phase Transition of Parabolic Ginzburg--Landau Equation with Potentials of High-Dimensional Wells: Introduction

-The aim of this work is to solve the (dynamical) {\it Keller--Rubinstein--Sternberg problem} when $\mm_\pm$ are two disjoint hypersurfaces in the target space $\R^n$.
-More precisely, we prove the following statements: Firstly, for well-prepared initial data, as $\e$ tends to $0$, the solution gradients of \eqref{GL introduction} will undergo phase transitions across a moving interface $\Sigma_t$ that propagates as a (two-phase) mean curvature flow.
+In this work we shall try to generalize Lin--Pan--Wang \cite{Lin2012a} to the parabolic system \eqref{GL introduction} by proving the following statements: Firstly, for well-prepared initial datum, as $\e$ tends to $0$, the solution gradients of \eqref{GL introduction} will undergo phase transitions across a moving interface $\Sigma_t$ that propagates according to (two-phase) MCF.
 Secondly, in the two bulk regions $\O_t^\pm$ segregated by the interface $\Sigma_t$, the solutions will converge to harmonic heat flows mapping into $\mm_\pm$ respectively.
-Finally, the one-sided traces of the limiting harmonic heat flows on $\Sigma_t$ must satisfy the {\it minimal pair boundary condition}.
+Finally, the one-sided traces of the limiting harmonic heat flows on $\Sigma_t$ must satisfy the minimal pair condition firstly derived in \cite{Lin2012a}.